ErpNetDocs/webclient/introduction/social/meet.md

 ![picture](pictures/meet-join.png)

-When participants are in meeting, their user state changes to "Busy".
+When participants are in a meeting, their user state changes to "Busy".

 ![picture](pictures/meet-busy.png)